jrhoun/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

 ## Read-Writer Database Configuration

 For even better performance, you can also use a read-writer database configuration.
-This strategy uses two different data sources: one for read operations and the other for read-write operations.
+Instead of using the same data source for read and read-write operations, this strategy use a separate data source for each operation type.
 DXP's Aspect Oriented Programming (AOP) transaction infrastructure directs read transactions to the read data source and read-write transactions to the write data source.

 Connections to separate read and write [data sources](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#JDBC) are configured using JDBC or JNDI [Portal Properties](../../../installation-and-upgrades/14-reference/03-portal-properties.md) (e.g., in a [`portal-ext.properties` file](../../../14-reference/02-portal-properties.md)), as explained in the following sections.